MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/product-engineering/engineering-change-management-setup.md

 Use material disposal codes to categorize materials used in your finished goods or components that need to be disposed of in a particular way, or that require some treatment before they can be added to your regular trash.
 When you add a relevant product to an engineering change order, you can assign a disposal code as part of the change details.

-To establish the collection of material disposal codes in use at your company, go to **Project Oaktree \> Setup \> Engineering change management \> Material disposal codes**.
+To establish the collection of material disposal codes in use at your company, go to **Engineering change management \> Setup \> Engineering change management \> Material disposal codes**.

 Use the buttons on the Action Pane to add, remove, and edit values, and to arrange them into the order in which they should appear in the drop-down lists where these values are shown.